Most linux ISO files will just work if you just copy them to an E2B 2nd level folder such as \_ISO\MAINMENU, \_ISO\AUTO or \_ISO\LINUX.

 Note: The linux filename should not contain any spaces.
 Use underscores or hyphens instead.

-You can force E2B to only use ISOBOOT (instead of using it's usual method of booting an ISO) by holding down the SHIFT key before selecting the ISO menu entry and then pressing [Enter].
+You can force E2B to only use ISOBOOT (instead of using the usual method of booting an ISO) by holding down the SHIFT key before pressing [Enter].

 If your linux ISO supports UEFI booting, you can use MakePartImage to make a FAT32 partition image (.imgPTN) file.
 This will allow you to MBR or UEFI boot.